nadrino/kotor-walkthrough/exported_notes/KOTOR Guide.md

 - Gelrood -> Infinite pazaak -> 3 times
 - see Calo North , go see Holdan -> learn about ebon hawk -> wait for force persuade to pull off the bounty (+4PCL 125XP instead of 50+105)
 - Discover mission
-- dancing girl -> sometimes fail
+- dancing woman -> sometimes fail
 - talk to Zax -> don't pay for infos
 - Kill the respawned vulkar in Lower City
 - go to hidden beck -> talk to Gadon -> learn Bastilla